“On the day you buy the land from Naomi, you also acquire Ruth the Moabite”….(Ruth 4:5).

 You see, as Boaz stood before the elders in Bethlehem there was a man before him who could redeem Ruth and marry her.
 When this man hears of the land he will inherit, he says, “I will redeem it!”
 However, he quickly changes his mind when he finds out that with the land he also has to redeem a Moabite woman named Ruth.
 He quickly says he cannot redeem it.

 In Israel, the land is the place of blessing, so for this man to redeem a piece of land would have been easy, but loving a person, that would take a whole different kind of investment.
 It would come with challenges and potential heartache.
-It would require a great sacrifice and possible reshaping of the heart and die to self.
+It would require great sacrifice and a possible reshaping of the heart and death to self.